 You can create snapshots of an existing SAP HANA system on GCP to create an exact clone of the system.
 See the following section for additional information.

-To clone a single-node SAP HANA system:
+To clone a single-host SAP HANA system:

 Create a snapshot of your data and backup disks.